WestleyR/gpack/README.md

  - Q: Where does gpack install packages?
    - A: In `~/.gpack/installed/<user>/<package_name>`, all binaries are symlinked to `~/.gpack/bin`, and can easily be uninstalled.

- - Q: Why use this when you can just use brew?
-   - A: On a generic pc/laptop, it might make sence to use brew.
-But on a small, low power, low memory divice, thats where gpack comes in.
-   Gpack is very fast, and small in size, making it very good for that use.

 <br>